If you look around any gym these days, there’ll be no shortage of fitness enthusiasts chugging down a protein shake before or after their workout.

 A range of 1.8 to 2.2 g of protein per kg of body weight will be good for most people who have body composition goals.
 The consideration you need to make here is whether you need to be in a calorie surplus to build muscle or a calorie deficit to lose fat.3

 When you exercise, you place your body under controlled stress.
 When doing resistance work, the goal is often to grow lean muscle or to lose body fat whilst retaining the muscle you already have.
-It can vary from person to person how far they wish to push their body — from a lean, toned look, to a ripped, bodybuilder physique.
+It can vary from person to person how far they wish to push their body — but muscle mass is the goal in some form.

-Another good reason to reach for a pre-workout protein shake could be that you train early in the morning, or rush off during your lunch break and simply don’t have time to eat before training.
+Another good reason to take a protein shake before a workout could be that you train early in the morning, or rush off during your lunch break and simply don’t have time to eat before training.

-Once you have consumed a pre-workout protein shake, the amino acids present from the protein will be available in your bloodstream during- and straight after your workout to help your body to build- and repair lean muscle tissue.
-7
+Once you’ve had a pre-workout protein shake, the amino acids present from the protein will be available in your bloodstream during- and straight after your workout to help your body to build- and repair lean muscle tissue.
+8

 Now, if this were to be true, then most of us would bring our containers full of chicken to the gym, so why not use a protein shake?
-The good news is that the anabolic window doesn’t exist, but that doesn’t stop a post-workout protein shake from being a useful part of your diet plan.
-8
+The good news is that the anabolic window doesn’t exist, but that doesn’t mean that supplementing with a protein shake after your workout isn’t valuable to your goals.
+9

-A tough workout is very stressful on the body and what your body needs after this is some high-quality protein to help rebuild and repair the damage that was caused.
-One of the benefits of using a post-workout shake is that you are using a high-quality protein source to fuel the anabolic process in your body.
-Your body needs both decent quantity and quality to perform at its best, and a shake ticks both boxes.
+A tough training session is very stressful on the body and what your body needs after this is some high-quality protein to help rebuild and repair the damage that was caused.
+So a fast-acting protein shake can be ideal to aid your body’s recovery.

 If you use a large amount of water or milk with your post-workout shake, then you’ll also be replenishing water levels in the body, which is important for optimal muscle growth and recovery.

 There’s the added bonus of convenience too.
 Often, after training, you rush into meetings, or have to travel home from work.
-If you don’t feel like bringing in containers of food to the gym, then a post-workout protein shake could be a great, convenient option.
+If you don’t feel like bringing in containers of food to the gym, then a post-workout protein shake is a great, convenient option.

 Which protein shake is best for your workout?

-There’s, without a doubt, the benefit of adding some high-quality whey protein in the diet in terms of its bioavailability as it can be quickly digested and used for muscle building.
+There is, without a doubt, the benefit of adding some high-quality whey protein into the diet in terms of its bio-availability, as it can be quickly digested and used for muscle building.
 A study by Schoenfeld actually investigated what’s better for muscle adaptations — a pre- or post-workout shake.
 The results didn’t show favour one way or the other when total daily protein and the quality was matched.
-Pre did not outperform post or vice versa.7
+Pre did not outperform post or vice versa.8

 Take home message